|

 is handset insurance.
 Unless you have really bad luck, insurance won't

-pay off when phone replacement still may cost you up to
+pay off when phone replacement still may cost

 Switch